AbuBokorprog/bite-my-kitchen-client-side/README.md

 ### \_Bite My Kitchen

+# website important things:

 - indian delicious dishes.
 - best chefs.
-- Chefs details and each chefs best dishes.
+- Chefs details and each chefs have best dishes.
+- Your favorite dish select so easily.
 - You want to know how to cooked this dishes and dishes ingredients.

 # Website resource and important link: